 Summer vacation is here!
-We had a long road trip planned this year, Chicago to Myrtle Beach, so I’ve been looking at travel desks for the kids, but just couldn’t bring myself to spend the $60 for 2 of them from Amazon.
-I browsed Pintrest for some DIY ideas and boy there were a ton of cute ones, but all of them needed some kind of sewing.
-I don’t have a sewing machine or the knowledge of how to sew so I got to brain-storming and thought about taking those ideas and merging them into a no-sew method.
+We had a long road trip planned this year, Chicago to Myrtle Beach, so I’ve been looking at travel desks for the kids, but I just couldn’t bring myself to spend the $60 for 2 of them from Amazon.
+I browsed Pinterest for some DIY ideas and boy there were a ton of cute ones, but all of them needed some kind of sewing.
+I don’t have a sewing machine or the knowledge of how to sew so I got to brainstorming and thought about taking those ideas and merging them into a no-sew method.

 No-Sew Laptop desk

 - Cookie Sheet